Chart Color Schemes

 Cundletown is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with a base year of 2021.
-Growth rates by age group are applied to all areas for the years 2032 to 2041.
-Based on aggregated SA2-level projections, the Cundletown (SA2) is expected to increase its population by 116 persons to reach a total of 2,181 by 2041.
-This reflects an overall increase of approximately 6.5% over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with 2021 as the base year.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+By 2041, the suburb of Cundletown is expected to expand by 116 persons based on aggregated SA2-level projections, reflecting an increase of approximately 6.5% in total over the 17 years.

 Frequently Asked Questions - Population